catalyst-cooperative/pudl-data-release/README.md

 `conda` software environment in which this data release was generated.

 ## OS / Hardware
-The data package was generated on an Ubuntu Linux 19.10 system.
+The data release was generated on a 64 bit, Intel based Ubuntu Linux 19.10 system.
 The only specialized external library that was required outside of the `conda` framework was `libsnappy-dev` version `1.1.7-1`.
-This library should not be required if you use `conda`.
+Note that this library should not be required if you use `conda`.

 The data processing pipeline used to generate this data release required ~24 GB of memory, mostly due to record linkage between years of the large steam plants in the FERC Form 1 data.
+If you don't have that much physical memory, make sure you've got plenty of swap spac allocated!
 If you run the release reproduction script described below, it will require ~50 GB of free disk space.
+Most of this is the raw FERC Form 1 input data and the EPA CEMS.

+Note that because some of the `conda` packages that the data release relies on are platform specific, the release reproduction script provided as part of this archive will only work on a 64 bit Intel-based Linux system.
+For future data releases we will also archive a [Docker](https://docker.io) image providing OS virtualization to make reproduction easier and less platform dependent.

 ## Data Release Scripts
 The `data-release.sh` script used to generate this data release is included in